franciscop/server-next/docs/documentation/readme.md

 npm install server
 ```

-Then remember to add the `"type": "module"` to your `package.json` since we are using ESM:
+Add the `"type": "module"` to your `package.json` since we use ESM:

 ```json
 {